 Wild Sex, Drugs, Howling in the Desert

 As the every-man-for-himself capitalism grows stronger, the demand for drugs climbs higher.
-America ranks number one for its guns, for its financial coup d’état and for Wall Street terrorist bums.
-Domestic shock and awe, a doctrine Friedman wrought, keeps the privileged at the top.
+America ranks number one for its guns, for its financial coup d’état, and for Wall Street terrorist bums.
+Domestic shock and awe, a doctrine Friedman wrought, keeps privileged at the top.

 The robber barons profit by turning the country into the land of calamity.
 They ride high on bubbles and bursts of opportunity, while the drug trade shines most appealing to the middle class.
 The breaking-bad, big-dollar industry provides jobs in ‘Amexican’ crassness.
 Cocaine, marijuana, meth—it’s the new opiate of the masses.

 Inequality drives up the burning craving for drugs, legal or illicit.
 Advertisements push us to purchase more stuff, guzzling cars, clothes, and a trinket.
 Buy some bling, impress the girls or enjoy wild sex on a junket.